tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    sequence numbers.

 2. The TLS handshake is a lock-step cryptographic handshake.
-   Messages must be transmitted and received in a defined order; any other order is an error.
-Clearly, this is incompatible with reordering and message loss.
+   Messages must be transmitted and received in a defined order;
+   any other order is an error.
+   This is incompatible with reordering and message loss.

 3. Not all TLS 1.3 handshake messages (such as the NewSessionTicket message) are acknowledged.
 Hence, a new acknowledgement message has to be added to detect message loss.

 4. Handshake messages are potentially larger than any given datagram, thus creating the problem of IP fragmentation.

 5. Datagram transport protocols, like UDP, are more vulnerable to denial of service attacks and require a return-routability check with the help of